-Join Tim Grey for an in-depth discussion in this video Reviewing and organizing HDR images, part of Getting Started with HDR.
+Join Tim Grey for an in-depth discussion in this video Reviewing and organizing HDR images, part of Learning HDR (2012).

 High dynamic range imaging is obviously a specialized form of photography, and it …requires some special attention to detail in terms of reviewing and organizing your images. …Obviously much of the work of high dynamic range imaging takes place with …the original captures, making sure that you're capturing the full range of tonal …values within the scene.
 When you get the images into the …computer, you can then review those photos to make sure that you've achieved …a good starting point for your final HDR image. …That includes the nromal things that you would consider, such as making sure the …image is in focus, but also making sure that there's no movement within the frame …or that that movement is minimized.
 In other words, if you had two sets of …HDR images of the same subject, choosing the set that had the least amount of movement.…